zkalykov/-31github/README.md

 Day 7/31: More exploration ) More interacting : changing some settings ) uploaded some files | committed Day 8/31: Watched video to make push and starting to learn it.
 Uploaded files and started using github as a place ot save my code !
 Learned to open a project with friends
 Day 9/31: Added some useful sections for university students and some useful commands and committs.
 Learned wikis and insights )
+Day 10/31: Learned make a commit and push files to repisotory